 - Makes 2 to 4 dozen cookies depending on size.

-- I recommend gel icing color to color your icing.
+- We recommend gel icing color to color your icing.

 - Store the leftover frosting in sealed containers in the refrigerator for up to 4 days.